 Who We Are

-To inspire breakthroughs in the way the world treats children and to achieve immediate and lasting change in their lives.
+Our Mission Is to inspire breakthroughs in the way the world treats children, and to achieve immediate and lasting change in their lives.

 Despite the roll-out of Universal Primary Education , only 20% of children in Uganda actually complete primary school.
 Many drop out or never enrol, due to poverty and factors such as teenage pregnancy.
 For those who do get to attend, schools are often severely overcrowded and lack basic resources.
 Poorly paid and ill-trained teachers struggle to manage classes of 100 -200 children.
 As a result, the quality of learning is poor.